cyrusimap/cyrus-imapd/docsrc/imap/concepts/features.rst

 the IMAP, IMAPS, POP3, POP3S, KPOP, CalDAV and/or CardDAV protocols.

-The private mailbox database design gives the Cyrus IMAP server large advantages in efficiency, scalability, and administratability.
+The private mailbox database design gives the Cyrus IMAP server large advantages in efficiency, scalability, and administrability.
 Multiple concurrent read/write connections to the same mailbox are permitted.
 The server supports access control lists on mailboxes and storage quotas on mailbox hierarchies.